Student Services at MSJC

-The Disabled Students Programs and Services (DSPS) program assists students with disabilities in gaining maximum access to college curriculum and programs.
-If you have a disability, you may be referred to DSPS by a counselor, community agency, parent, high school, an instructor or through self-referral.
-DSPS ensures you receive appropriate and reasonable accommodations and support services, provided you submit an application, have your disability verified and participate in an intake interview.
+The Accommodation Service Center (formerly Disabled Students Programs & Services) assists students with disabilities in gaining maximum access to college curriculum and programs.
+If you have a disability, you may be referred to the ASC by a counselor, community agency, parent, high school, an instructor or through self-referral.
+The ASC ensures you receive appropriate and reasonable accommodations and support services, provided you submit an application, have your disability verified and participate in an intake interview.

 In addition to general information about MSJC, the Enrollment Services Office initiates the process of verifying enrollment, receiving credit by examination, ordering transcripts and petitioning to enter a class after it begins.
 Your student academic records, list of courses taken, number of units attempted and earned, grades, grade points, graduation date and other data is also maintained in this office.

 Established as a result of Assembly Bill 164 passed by the California Legislature in 1969, the Extended Opportunity Programs & Services (EOPS) works to increase and retain the enrollment of educationally disadvantaged and low-income students.
 At this office, you will receive individualized attention and support to improve your chances for success in school.

 Not all students can afford to pay for college, and your ability to pay should not hinder you from achieving your goals.
 If you’re in need of financial assistance, the Financial Aid office can provide you with the grant, state, and federal programs available to help students with limited financial resources.

 Your first year of college sets the stage for the remainder of your academic career.
 FYE enhances the first two semesters of your college experience.
 You will receive support, successfully complete basic skills coursework, and take transferable college level courses that will contribute to the units you need to obtain your degree.